-The instructional content of genetic counseling program is weighed heavily during the accreditation process.
-The ACGC outlines specific course expectations for these degree programs to include prior to being accredited for use in the educational setting.
+The instructional content of genetic counseling programs is weighed heavily during the accreditation process.
+The ACGC outlines specific expectations for courses these degree programs need to include to be accredited.

-Courses including Principles of Human Genetics/Genomics, Principles of Genetic Counseling and Clinical Genetics, Psychosocial Content, and Social, Ethical, and Legal Issues in Genetics are just a few of the multiple required course components that the ACGC requires of this program.
+Courses such as Principles of Human Genetics/Genomics; Principles of Genetic Counseling and Clinical Genetics; Psychosocial Content; and Social, Ethical, and Legal Issues in Genetics are just a few of the courses that the ACGC requires of this program.

-The ACGC also regulated the type of clinical experiences offered by accredited institutions in order to ensure that learners are receiving adequate training from qualified professionals throughout their program.
-In order for a program to be accredited by the ACGC, universities must allow only ABCG certified genetic counselors to supervise learners during their fieldwork experiences.
+The ACGC also regulates the type of clinical experiences offered by accredited institutions to ensure that learners are receiving adequate training from qualified professionals throughout their program.
+In order for a program to be accredited by the ACGC, it must allow only ABGC-certified genetic counselors to supervise learners during their fieldwork experiences.

-In an effort to better prepare learners for a career in genetic counseling, the ACGC may also require that students manage a minimum of 50 participatory cases during their field experiences.
-At least 40 of these cases must be with clients that are receiving risk evaluations or affected by a genetic condition.
+To better prepare learners for a career in genetic counseling, the ACGC may also require that students manage a minimum of 50 participatory cases during their field experiences.
+At least 40 of these cases must be with clients who are receiving risk evaluations or are affected by a genetic condition.

-Each accredited program listed within the ACGC database has course work and field training that aligns with the expectations of continued accreditation.
-Training through these accredited programs can provide learners with an exceptional quality of learning and experience that can lead to board certification and exciting careers in the field.
+Each accredited program listed within the ACGC database has coursework and field training that aligns with the expectations of continued accreditation.
+Training through these accredited genetic counseling programs can provide learners with an exceptional quality of learning and experience that could lead to board certification and career opportunities in the field.

 University of Alabama at Birmingham — Master of Science in Genetic Counseling

-UAB’s MS in Genetic Counseling is a 21-month program focused on genomic medicine and related counseling techniques.
-Students within this program may engage in course work such as Advanced Medical Genetics, Prenatal Genetics, Embryology and Teratology, and Cancer and Adult Genetics.
-This program also includes a practicum in the first year and clinical rotations in the last 3 semesters.
+The University of Alabama at Birmingham’s Master of Science in Genetic Counseling is a 21-month program focused on genomic medicine and related counseling techniques.
+Students within this program may engage in coursework such as Advanced Topics in Genetic Counseling, Prenatal Genetics, Embryology and Teratology, and Principles of Cancer and Adult Genetics.
+This program also includes a practicum in the first year and clinical rotations in the last three semesters.

-University of Arkansas Medical Sciences – Master of Science in Genetic Counseling
+University of Arkansas for Medical Sciences — Master of Science in Genetic Counseling

-The Master of Science in Genetic Counseling at the University of Arkansas for Medical Sciences is a 2-year program focused on research and practice in the field of genetic science.
-Throughout the program, students can engage in courses such as Counseling Theory, Medical Genetics, and Intro to Molecular Genetics and Genomics.
+The Master of Science in Genetic Counseling at the University of Arkansas for Medical Sciences is a two-year program focused on research and practice in the field of genetic science.
+Throughout the program, students can engage in courses such as Counseling Theory and Skills for Genetic Counselors, Medical Genetics, and Intro to Molecular Genetics and Genomics.
 During the first year, students may participate in clinical observations before starting their clerkships during the second year of their program.

 University of Arizona — Genetic Counseling Graduate Program

 The University of Arizona’s Genetic Counseling Graduate Program consists of 22 months of classroom instruction, clinical experiences, and research.
-Courses included in this curriculum include Human Histology, Embryology, Teratology, and Birth Defects, and Biostatistics in Public Health.
+Courses in the program’s curriculum include Contemporary Professional Issues in Genetic Counseling, Embryology, Teratology, Birth Defects, and Biostatistics in Public Health.
 Each semester includes a clinical practicum in addition to a summer internship in practice.

 Keck Graduate Institute — Master of Science in Human Genetics and Genetic Counseling

 Keck Graduate Institute offers a Master of Science in Human Genetics and Genetic Counseling to incoming learners.
 While enrolled in this program, students can participate in courses like Genetic Disease Mechanisms, Human Molecular Genetics, and Advanced Pharmaceutical Discovery.
 Students can complete this program in 21 months.
-Clinical observation requirements begin in the second semester, which then lead to clinical field work during the second year.
+Clinical observation requirements begin in the second semester, which then leads to clinical fieldwork during the second year.

 University of California, Irvine — Master of Science in Genetic Counseling Program

 The University of California at Irvine offers a competitive Master of Science in Genetic Counseling for incoming learners.
-This 2-year program consists of courses including Human Genetic Disorders, Quantitative Genetics, and Hereditary Cancer Counseling.
+This two-year program consists of courses that include Human Molecular Genetics, Quantitative Genetics, and Hereditary Cancer Counseling.
 This program includes clinical rotations that begin within the first year and continue throughout the program.

 University of California, Los Angeles — Master of Science in Genetic Counseling

-The Masters in Genetic Counseling at the University of California at Los Angeles is an in-depth program focusing on research and the applied science of genetic counseling.
-Courses within this program include Theoretical Genetic Modeling, Stochastic Models in Biology, and Mathematical and Statistical Phylogenetics.
-This 2-year degree program includes both observational and clinical experiences for an optimum learning opportunity.
+The master’s in genetic counseling at the University of California at Los Angeles is an in-depth accredited genetic counseling program focusing on research and applied science.
+Courses within this program include Translational Genomics; Specialty Genetics in Practice; and Ethical, Legal, and Societal Topics in Genetic Counseling.
+This two-year degree program includes both observational and clinical experiences for an optimum learning opportunity.

-California State University – Stanislaus offers a unique Master of Science in Genetic Counseling to incoming students.
-The entire program can be completed in 2 years and includes internship requirements in the first year and clinical rotations in the second year.
+California State University, Stanislaus offers a unique Master of Science in Genetic Counseling to incoming students.
+The entire program can be completed in two years and includes internship requirements in the first year and clinical rotations in the second year.
 Courses included within the curriculum are Principles and Practices of Genetic Counseling I & II, Biochemical Genetics, and Molecular Biology and Cytogenetics Lab.

-Stanford University – Master of Science in Genetic Counseling
+Stanford University — Master of Science in Human Genetics and Genetic Counseling

-Stanford Medicine’s Master’s Program in Human Genetics and Genetic Counseling can be an excellent resource for leaners intrigued by practice and research in this field.
-Clinical rotation experiences begin during the summer semester between learners’ first and second year, continuing throughout the second year.
-Courses within this program include Prenatal Genetic Counseling, Pediatric and Adult Genetic Counseling, and Cardiovascular Genetics.
+Stanford Medicine’s Master of Science in Human Genetics and Genetic Counseling can be an excellent resource for learners intrigued by practice and research in this field.
+Clinical rotation experiences begin during the summer semester between learners’ first and second years, continuing throughout the second year.
+Courses within this program include Prenatal Genetics, Pediatric and Adult Genetic Counseling, and Cardiovascular Genetics.

 University of Colorado Denver — Graduate Program in Genetic Counseling

 The 21-month Master of Science in Genetic Counseling at the University of Colorado at Denver can provide enrollees with the opportunity for advanced learning through research, practice, and laboratory studies.
-Required practicum experiences take place at local hospitals and genetic clinics within the Denver area.
-The courses required for graduation from this program include Human Inborn Errors and Metabolism, Advanced Psychosociol Genetic Counseling, and Risk Calculation in Genetic Counseling.
+Required practicum experiences take place at hospitals and genetic clinics within the Denver area.
+The courses required for graduation from this program include Human Inborn Errors of Metabolism, Advanced Psychosocial Genetic Counseling, and Risk Calculation in Genetic Counseling.